metacpan/metacpan-cpan-extracted/distros/J/Jenkins-i18n/README.md

 ASCII to UTF-8 and vice-versa using regular expressions.
 No need to tell how well that worked.

-The best way to achieve that is to use your preferred IDE, see [the suggested workflow](Workflow.md) for more details on that.
+The best way to achieve proper encoding that is to use your preferred IDE, see [the suggested workflow](Workflow.md) for more details on that.

 ### No editor execution

 `jtt` won't execute a given editor per missing file.
-This might be seems as a useful feature, but it can become a real issue if you have hundred of files to be open in a IDE.
+This might be seem as a useful feature, but it can become a real issue if you have hundred of files to be open in a IDE.